andrewarrow/blackhole/README.md

 ```

 Take any "normal number" and that means not multiple of 3.
 Numbers like 1,2,4,5,7,8.
-Take any normal number and multiple by 3 to see where you came from.
+Take any normal number and multiply by 3 to see where you came from.
-Take any normal number and numtiple by 9 to see where you are going.
+Take any normal number and multiply by 9 to see where you are going.

 For example, 7 * 3 = 21, 7 * 9 = 63.
 You are between 22 and 62 in the outer field.
 (The outer field is the Right most numbers starting at 9 and doubling: 9, 18, 36)